getsentry/sentry-dotnet/CONTRIBUTING.md

 * Install [the .NET Core SDK](https://dot.net/)
 * To quickly get up and running, you can just run `dotnet build`
-* To run a full build, test, and run all the validation logic locally before pushing, run `./build.sh` or `./buld.ps1`
+* To run a full build and test locally before pushing, run `./build.sh` or `./buld.ps1`

 ## Dependencies